apache/tomcat/modules/manager2/manager2-design.md

   alone).
 The accent is otherwise neutral: per-tab hues are reserved for the active navigation item (see §5.1) so the current section is recognisable at a glance, and are never used for content.
-- Responsive, below 768 px (and on landscape phones of any width up to 932 px, via a `max-height` media): management tables (applications, hosts, users, sessions, connectors, servlets, …) convert to stacked cards, each cell labelled with its column header; high-volume tables (server logs, access log, active workers) size to their content so columns are never squeezed, with the first column pinned while the table scrolls horizontally — except on the log pages in portrait, where the wide Time column would dominate the viewport, so the whole table scrolls.
+- Responsive.
+Phone mode below 900 px (bottom tab bar, management tables (applications, hosts, users, sessions, connectors, servlets, …) convert to stacked cards, each cell labelled with its column header; kebab menus, full-width forms and modals) — 900 px rather than the classic 768 px so iPad portrait and small tablets get it too.
+Independently, high-volume tables (server logs, access log, active workers) get the scrollable treatment — size to content so columns are never squeezed or wrapped, first column pinned while the table scrolls horizontally — up to 1150 px, because below that even the thirteen access-log columns do not fit without squeezing and a horizontal scroll is the better trade; above it the ordinary desktop tables take over (which also keeps ordinary desktop windows, however short, on the desktop treatment).
+The log pages never pin their first column at any width in that range — the pinned Time column would dominate the viewport and leave a sliver for the scrolling content, so the whole log table scrolls.
-  The log pages' long text columns (messages, requests) are given most of the viewport (90vw portrait, 100vw landscape) because with `table-layout:auto` any extra table width flows into the only wrapping column, keeping rows to one or two lines for information density.
+   The log pages' long text columns (messages) are given most of the viewport (90vw portrait, 100vw landscape) because with `table-layout:auto` any extra table width flows into the only wrapping column, keeping rows to one or two lines for information density.
    Charts re-flow to a single column; row actions move into an overflow (kebab) menu; form fields and modals go full width.
 - The side navigation is an icons-only 60 px rail at all widths where it is shown; in landscape viewports it pops out at full width and label on